bringauto/external-server/README.md

 - `modules` (required) - supported modules specified by module number.
   - `lib_path` (required) - path to module shared library.
   - `config` (optional) - specification of config for the module, any key-value pairs will be forwarded to module implementation init function; when empty or missing, empty config forwarded to init function.

+As an example of a filled-up config file including the module configuration, see `config/config.json.example`.

 ## Starting the External Server